 - After 50 minutes, insert a skewer in the middle of the bread.
 If it comes out clean or with a few crumbs, it is ready.
 Otherwise, keep baking for 10 more minutes up to 70 minutes max.
 Check the baking every 10 minutes after 50 minutes.

 - Cool on rack for 3 hours before slicing.

 How to eat?

-- This is a dense bread like German wholegrain bread, it can be a bit moist in the center and some people may prefer to toast each slices before eating.
+- This is a dense bread-like German whole grain bread, it can be a bit moist in the center, and some people may prefer to toast each slice before eating.

 - Use as a sandwich bread or toast for breakfast with your favorite spread like peanut butter and chia seed raspberry jam.

-- Freeze sliced in a airtight box or zip bags.
+- Freeze sliced in an airtight box or zip lock bags.
 Defrost in a toaster or at room temperature for 2 hours, then toast.